AIR has always been about talent.

 Marketing and Communications Manager

 Kate Krosschell came to AIR in April 2017 from Twitter, where she was tasked with analyzing tweets and telling data stories about the intersection of Twitter, media and global events.
 She has a master’s degree in Film Studies from the University of Copenhagen and a bachelor’s degree in French from Bowdoin College.
-She was born and raised in Boston but a passion for travel took hold which led to teaching English in France, managing communications for a Danish ed-tech startup, and programming films for CPH:DOX, a documentary film festival in Copenhagen.
+She was born and raised in Boston but a passion for travel took hold which led to teaching English in France, managing communications for a Danish ed-tech startup, and programming films for CPH:DOX.
 A curious pursuer of stories with a penchant for numbers, Kate loves to dissect the ways in which language, diversity and culture inform storytelling (and vice versa).
 Outside of work she tries to find time to a) volunteer with LGBT social organizations b) blog about pop culture or c) make it to a yoga class, but really she’s probably binging the newest HBO series or “Radiotopia” podcast on her couch with her girlfriend.

 Ngoc-Tran Vu identifies as a Vietnamese American multimedia artist, organizer, and healer.
 Born in Vietnam, she grew up in the United States and continues to evolve globally.
 Prior to joining AIR, Tran spent a year in Vietnam and Southeast Asia as an artist and conscious volunteer.
 She has a background in education, community organizing, and digital activism.
 Tran received her Master’s degree in Arts and Politics from NYU Tisch School of the Arts and her Bachelor’s degree in Ethnic Studies and Visual Arts from Brown University.
 She loves creative storytelling that is inclusive and collaborative with communities, with a focus on social justice issues and cultural practices.
 Working across borders while based in Boston, Tran follows the philosophy: live, love, laugh.